xxao/linque/README.md

 ### .group(key)
 Produces new sequence by grouping items of current sequence according to specified key selector and creates result values as (key, group) pairs.
-This call fully evaluates current sequence.
 This functionality is also available as a *linque.group(sequence, key)* utility function.

 ```python
 data = ((0, 1), (0, 1), (0, 2), (1, 1))